MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/vhf/nf-vhf-vhfdelete.md

 ## -remarks

-The HID source driver must stop initiating new requests for the Virtual HID Framework (VHF) just before calling <b>VhfDelete</b>. <b>VhfDelete</b> can be called synchronously or asynchronously.
+The HID source driver must stop initiating new requests for the Virtual HID Framework (VHF) just before calling <b>VhfDelete</b>.

 To call <b>VhfDelete</b> synchronously, call it at PASSIVE_LEVEL with the <i>Wait</i> parameter set to TRUE.
 In this case, it returns synchronously after completing the deletion.
 If the HID source driver has registered an <a href="/windows-hardware/drivers/ddi/vhf/nc-vhf-evt_vhf_cleanup">EvtVhfCleanup</a> callback function with VHF, it invokes that callback before <b>VhfDelete</b> returns.
 The function might be invoked on the same thread.

-<b>VhfDelete</b> cannot be called asynchronously (<i>Wait</i> parameter set to FALSE) or at DISPATCH_LEVEL.
+<b>VhfDelete</b> cannot be called asynchronously (<i>Wait</i> parameter set to FALSE) or at any IRQL higher than PASSIVE_LEVEL.
 Doing so may result in undefined behavior.

 There are no restrictions on when a KMDF driver should call this function.
 It is recommended to call it from a function matching the <a href="/windows-hardware/drivers/ddi/vhf/nf-vhf-vhfcreate">VhfCreate</a> call.
-For example, if <b>VhfCreate</b> is called from <a href="/windows-hardware/drivers/ddi/wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add">EvtDriverDeviceAdd</a>, then call <b>VhfDelete</b> synchronously from <i>EvtDeviceCleanupCallback</i>.
+For example, if <b>VhfCreate</b> is called from <a href="/windows-hardware/drivers/ddi/wdfdriver/nc-wdfdriver-evt_wdf_driver_device_add">EvtDriverDeviceAdd</a>, then call <b>VhfDelete</b> synchronously from <i>EvtDeviceCleanupCallback</i>.  <b>VhfDelete</b> may be called before <b>VhfStart</b> (which is a no-op)

 ## -see-also